bhargavavarma07/static_online_shoping_website/README.md

 - No JavaScript or fancy styling, just plain HTML.
 - Prices are shown in Indian Rupees (₹).
 - Background is set to dark grey/black using basic HTML attributes.
+- Simple local images are included in the `images/` folder (SVG files).
 - I removed the PDF/script as requested.